llaske/sugarizer/README.md

 # Activities distribution

-All activities could be found in the [activities](activities) directory.
+All activities can be found in the [activities](activities) directory.
 Each activity has its own subdirectory.
 So for example, the *Abecedarium* activity is located in [activities/Abecedarium.activity](activities/Abecedarium.activity)

 You could distribute Sugarizer with whatever activities you want.
 To do that, you first need to adapt the content of the [activities](activities) directory  to match your wish: removing activities you don't want to distribute and adding in this directory new activities you want to include.

 Then you need to update the [activities.json](activities.json) file to reflect your choice.
-Here an example of this file:
+Here is an example of this file:

 	[
 		{"id": "org.sugarlabs.GearsActivity", "name": "Gears", "version": 6, "directory": "activities/Gears.activity", "icon": "activity/activity-icon.svg", "favorite": true, "activityId": null},